Black holes with scalar hair: Extending from and beyond the Schwarzschild solution: Introduction

 Here $\alpha$ represents the coupling constant with dimensions of $[length]^2$, while $F(\varphi)$ is a coupling function that solely depends on the scalar field $\varphi$.

 When $\varphi=0$ and $F(\varphi)=1$, the theory \eqref{action} reduces to the pure Einstein-Weyl theory \cite{Lu:2015cqa}:

 This theory is an extension of Einstein gravity, incorporating higher-order derivative terms that arise in string theory and other effective theories, and has been proven to be renormalizable in four-dimensional spacetime \cite{Stelle:1976gc}.
 However, it is worth noting that this theory also possesses intrinsic significance and relevance in its own right.
 Additionally, as demonstrated in \cite{Lu:2015cqa}, this theory describes a system with a massive spin-2 mode with a squared mass of $m^2=1/(2\alpha)$, in addition to the massless spin-2 graviton.
 Therefore, $\alpha$ is generally a positive parameter.
 Moreover, this theory encompasses not only the conventional Schwarzschild solution but also another branch of BH solution, referred to as the non-Schwarzschild solution, which significantly deviates from the Schwarzschild geometry \cite{Lu:2015cqa}.
+Although novel non-Schwarzschild solutions can be obtained within this theory, it should be noted that these novel solutions are not thermodynamically favored.
+An interesting aspect to consider is whether the scalarized solutions, when considering scalarization, would respond to the two branches of solutions and, more importantly, be more thermodynamically favored.

 These theories lead to fourth-order differential equations for the metric functions, which can be challenging to solve directly.
 Previous studies have shown it is possible to reduce these equations to second-order by eliminating the higher-derivative terms \cite{Lu:2015cqa,Huang:2022urr}, which may seem to simplify the analysis.
 However, we argue that the full fourth-order equations contain important information that could be lost in the reduction process.
 In particular, the higher-derivative nature of the theory points to new dynamics that depend intrinsically on the fourth-order scale set by $\alpha$.
 Reducing the order of the equations prematurely may ignore these novel effects.
 Therefore, in this work, we tackle the full fourth-order differential equations directly using numerical methods.
 This allows us to reveal the true structure of the higher-derivative theory.